Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/05_Software_stacks.md

         The GPU nodes are really **GPU-first**, with the **interconnect cards connected directly to the GPU packages** and only one CPU socket, and another feature which is relatively new: the option to use a **partly coherent fully unified memory** space between the CPU and GPUs, though of course very NUMA.
-This is a feature that has previously only been seen in some clusters with NVIDIA P100 and V100 GPUs and IBM Power 8 and 9 CPUs used for some USA pre-exascale systems, and of course in Apple Silicon M-series but then without the NUMA character (except maybe for the Ultra version that consists of two dies).
+This is a feature that has previously only been seen in supercomputers in some clusters with NVIDIA P100 and V100 GPUs and IBM Power 8 and 9 CPUs used for some USA pre-exascale systems.
     3. LUMI is also **inhomogeneous** because some nodes have zen2 processors while the two main compute partitions have zen3-based CPUs, and the compute GPU nodes have AMD GPUs while the visualisation nodes have NVIDIA GPUs.